totaljs/modules/monitor/readme.md

 - copy it to `yourapp/modules/monitor.js`
 - restart the app

+If your module is installed and applied, then register your application on [__Total.js AppMonitor__](https://platform.totaljs.com?open=monitor).

 ## Configuration

-You can change the endpoint for the monitor via `/config` file of the application like this:
+You can change the endpoint for the monitor via the `/config` file of the application like this:

 ```html
 // Default configuration